In this article

-While you’re working on your in progress campaign you should plan to send a few test emails to make sure your great looking email template looks fabulous in a variety of email clients.
-Try sending a test email to yourself and your team members.
+While you’re working on your email campaign, plan to send a few test emails to make sure your design looks fabulous in a variety of email clients.
+Send test emails to yourself and your team members.

-- You can remove addresses for the list by selecting the blue x to the right of the email address
+- Remove addresses by selecting the blue X to the right of the email address.

-- All addresses are populated on a list called the Default Test List which you can find by looking up any addresses on the test list using Subscriber > Subscriber Search.
+- All addresses are added to a list called the Default Test List.
+You can access this list by looking up any addresses on the test list using Subscriber > Subscriber Search.

-- Test emails can be sent in 3 formats for testing each format: Multi-Part MIME, HTML and Text.
-When all 3 options are selected you will receive 3 test emails, one for each version.
+- Test emails can be sent in three formats: Multi-Part MIME, HTML and Text.
+You will receive one test email for each version you select.

-- You can include 'Test' and time-stamp information in the subject line of the test email.
+- You can include the word TEST and time-stamp information in the subject line of the test email.

 - List data field personalization is not included in test emails because the list is not using the same data as the list assigned to your campaign.
-Learn more about testing personalization in this post.
+Learn more about testing personalization.

 - Subscriber data field personalization can be included in test emails if the email address you are testing has those subscriber data fields saved on their WordFly subscriber profile.
 For example, if First Name has been imported for the email address being tested then First Name will appear in the test email.

-3. Select the Testing tab in your Campaign
+3. Select the Testing tab in your email campaign

 - To add a new address, enter it in the input box, then click Add.
 You can only add one address at a time.

 Make sure you have enough email clients represented in your test list.
-For example, you might want to set up general address with all the major ISP's (Yahoo, Gmail, Hotmail).
+For example, you might want to set up general address with all the major ISPs (Yahoo, Gmail, Hotmail).
 Send your test emails to these accounts and check out how your email renders in those email browsers.
-Or use WordFly’s Inbox Preview to test your email across over 30+ email clients right in the testing tab of the email campaign.
+Or use WordFly’s Inbox Preview to test your email across multiple email clients.

 Is any part of your email rendering oddly?
 Pay attention to your email client stats to know where you should be focusing your attention.
 Check out Subscribers > Insights for an overview of email clients.
 The majority of rendering issues come up in Outlook on PC but typically most of your subscribers will be using a web-based email client or opening on a mobile device.
-If you are running into an Outlook issue, check out our support post on Outlook rendering.
+If you are running into an Outlook issue, check out our article about Outlook rendering.

 Click on your linked images and test links, are these links redirecting to the correct landing pages?
-It’s so important to test every link in the email.
+It’s important to test every link in the email.
 It’s usually the one link that isn't tested that ends up breaking when the email sends.
-Click on everything to be sure all the links are working properly.
 Also be sure to check out the Full Review section of the testing tab for any issues.

 Does a stakeholder need to review the email as well?
 Review our suggestions for testing with stakeholders.